query_builder#

 quantile(column, quantile, low, high, name=None)#

-Returns a quantile query that is ready to be evaluated.
+Returns a quantile query ready to be evaluated.

 Note